The net amount held at any given time in an account, after factoring in all debits and credits.

 Leverage allows traders to gain a large exposure with a relatively small outlay.
 This has the effect of amplifying profit or loss.
 A leverage of 1:100 means that in order to open and maintain a position the necessary margin is one hundred times less than the transaction size.

 A limit order is an order to buy or sell a product at a specific price.
-A limit order to buy at a target price with CMC Markets is executed at the target price or lower, when the buy price is equal to or lower than the target price.
-A limit order to sell at a target price with CMC Markets is executed at the target price or higher, when the sell price is equal to or higher than the target price.
+A limit order to buy at a target price with Limit Markets is executed at the target price or lower, when the buy price is equal to or lower than the target price.
+A limit order to sell at a target price with Limit Markets is executed at the target price or higher, when the sell price is equal to or higher than the target price.

 A liquid market has sufficient volume of two-way business for a large transaction to occur with little or no impact on price.
 Such a market will normally exhibit tight bid-offer spreads.

 The level of continual buy and sell activity making up market demand and indicating the ease with which investors can undertake transactions.

 A position taken in anticipation of a rising market.
 To go long means to open a ‘buy’ position.

 It is the standardised quantity of a financial instrument, such as base currency, underlying asset or shares, per contract.